Libraries hacked is a website designed to promote open-source technology hacks and projects in libraries.

 Hack events in libraries

-Hacks produce technological solutions created within communities, to provide innovative uses of data.
+Hacks are technological solutions created within communities, to provide innovative uses of data.

 Articles and collaboration